magnum-af/magnum.af/README.md

 Install to system directories using:

-`$ make install`
+`$ sudo make install`

+To uninstall afterwards, use:

+`$ sudo make uninstall`

-For python to find the shared library, add the install directory to the PYTHONPATH:
+For python to find the shared library, add the install directory to the PYTHONPATH, e.g.:

 `$ echo 'export PYTHONPATH=/usr/local/lib/:$PYTHONPATH' >> .bashrc`